 February 1, 2012, marks FRAXA’s application deadline for research grants and fellowships.
 Applications are pouring in, many of them from scientists new to Fragile X, with innovative, novel approaches and ideas.
 Unfortunately 2011 was not a good year for fundraising (see report) so competition for FRAXA awards will be fiercer than ever.
 Our emphasis will be on translational and clinical projects to bring us closer to delivering treatments to families.
 We will spend the next 6-8 weeks evaluating the applications and announce awards by April 1st.

-Which way will the research take us in 2012?
+Which way will the research take us?
 We are in for an interesting year!